Pinx0/dear-child/README.md

 1. **Secret Validation**: Checks the `x-telegram-bot-api-secret-token` header
 2. **User Validation**: Verifies sender is in the whitelist
-3. **Message Type Check**: Only processes video, audio, and photo messages
+3. **Message Type Check**: Only processes video, audio, photo, video note, and voice messages
 4. **Forwarding**: Forwards supported messages to the specified channel
 5. **Error Responses**: Sends appropriate messages to unauthorized users or for unsupported message types